-In this lesson we will look at the principles of trust and integrity in an HPO and how shared information helps develop trust and integrity.
-We will also identify ways to break down barriers and encourage trust and define the role of the Psychological Contract.
+In this lesson, you will look at the principles of trust and integrity in an HPO and how shared information helps develop trust and integrity.
+You will also identify ways to break down barriers and encourage trust and define the role of the Psychological Contract.

 Here you'll look at the three steps of the performance management process and the four basic elements necessary to establish effective standards for performance management and describe what an effective performance management process looks like.
 The lesson will also discuss how knowledge development supports an HPO.

-Motivating your employees is critical to an organization's efforts to become an HPO.
-In this lesson you'll identify ways to motivate your employee's productivity, how clearly defined roles and expectations can help your employees in an HPO and how training and development can help your employees to be high performers.
+Keeping employees motivated is critical to an organization's efforts to become an HPO.
+In this lesson, you'll identify ways to motivate your employees, learn how clearly defined roles and expectations can help them, and discover how training and development can turn them into high performers.
 You'll also look at the benefits of the performance-reward linkage in developing an HPO.